arjunjyothieswarb/BundleAdjustment/README.md

 # BundleAdjustment
-A repository for performing bundle adjustment on a set of images to extract point cloud
+A repository for performing bundle adjustment to extract point cloud from a set of images